sabih-urrehman/FrameRecall/README.md

 ## 📄 Usage Rights

-Licensed under the MIT agreement — refer to the [LICENSE](LICENSE) document for specifics.
+Licensed under the MIT agreement, refer to the [LICENSE](LICENSE) document for specifics.

-**Time to redefine how your LLMs recall information — deploy FrameRecall and ignite knowledge!** 🚀
+**Time to redefine how your LLMs recall information, deploy FrameRecall and ignite knowledge!** 🚀